sumitwatkar/Credit-Risk-Modelling-using-Machine-Learning/README.md

 ## Overview

 - The project focused on developing a reliable credit risk modeling system using advanced machine learning techniques to optimize the bank's lending strategy.
-The primary goals were to identify patterns that indicate if a person is unlikely to repay a loan (i.e., labeled as a bad risk) and to implement machine learning algorithms to build predictive models for loan risk assessment.
+The primary goals is to identify patterns that indicate if a person is unlikely to repay a loan (i.e., labeled as a bad risk) and to implement machine learning algorithms to build predictive models for loan risk assessment.

 ## Methodologies